network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 In a heterogeneous network like the Internet it is inevitable that there must necessarily be some hop along the path with the lowest capacity for that path.
-If that hop were to be improved, then some other hop would become the new lowest-capacity hop for that path.
+If that hop were to be improved by increasing its capacity, then some other hop would become the new lowest-capacity hop for that path.
 In this context a "bottleneck" should not be seen as a problem to be fixed, because any attempt to "fix" the bottleneck is futile --